owenthereal/upterm/README.md

 Upterm is designed from the group up not to be a fork of anything.
 It builds around the concept of linking the input & output of any shell command between a host and its clients.
 As you see above, you can share any command besides `tmux`.
-This opens up a door for securely sharing a terminal session using containers (I will explain more in a future post).
+This opens up a door for securely sharing a terminal session using containers.

 Upterm is written in Go.
 It is more friendly hackable than Tmate that is written in C because Tmux is C.